gmmortera/Vue-Winona-Assessment/README.md

 4. Make the dark mode toggle in the header working and also add one to the footer.

+5. If possble, add a test case for one component.
+It's on your discretion how detailed the test is implemented and which test suite to pick.

 # Tech Stack & notes

 The main app is Vue 3.